AndreaLanfranchi/EthereumStratum-2.0.0/README.md

   ( 2^64 / 15 ) / 1T ~ 1,229,782.94 TeraHashes per second
 ```

 This computation capacity is well beyond any miner on the market (including ASICs).
 For this reason single miners can process only small chunks (segments) of this humongous range.
 The way miners pick the segments to search on is beyond the scope of this work.
-Fact is as miners are not coordinated there is no knowledge - for a single miner - of segments picked by other miners.
+As miners are not coordinated, there is no knowledge - for a single miner - of segments picked by other miners.
-Extranonce concept is here to mitigate this possibility of duplicate jobs charging the server (the work provider) to give miners, at the maximum possible extent, different segments to search on.
+Extranonce concept is here to mitigate this possibility of duplicate jobs.
+Charging the server (the work provider) to give miners, at the maximum possible extent, different segments to search on.

-Giving the above assumptions we can depict a nonce as any number in the hex range :
+Giving the above assumptions we can depict a nonce as any number in the hex range:

 ```
   Min 0x0000000000000000